 the default dumplevel 31 should be fine for most situations.

 If filtering directly during the core dump cannot be done, there is also the possibility to filter the created core afterwards.

 for further details.

-A filtered and compressed dump is usually not bigger than a few Gb and could be uploaded to the novell ftp servers.
+A filtered and compressed dump is usually not bigger than a few Gb and could be uploaded to the SUSE ftp servers.